2013-2014 LLM Financial Information

 In addition, International Student Orientation programs, held at the beginning of each academic semester, provide workshops designed to aid students in their housing search.

 All full-time international students (except those holding A, G or H visa) are required to have health insurance.
 International students are automatically enrolled and billed for the university- sponsored insurance plan.
+The AU health insurance plan is $1,675 for the academic year.
 Students may waive this fee if proof of a comparable plan is provided to the Health Center.
 Students on an F-1 or J-1 visa must provide health insurance for their dependants as well.
-The approximate costs are $6,725 per year for a spouse and $3,900 per year for each accompanying child (these fees are subject to change).
+The costs are $6,665 per year for a spouse and $3,890 per year for each accompanying child (these fees are subject to change).
 The school-sponsored insurance is effective from August to August.

 Students should also budget for transportation costs, which vary greatly depending on distance from the university and on preferred type of public transportation.
 For example, students who utilize the metro and bus systems, should expect to pay $75-125 per month.